Help us compile the AmosWEB Free Lunch Index. Tell us about your last lunch.

 State of the ECONOMY

-Today, you are likely to spend a great deal of time at a dollar discount store trying to buy either a bookshelf that will fit in your closet or a birthday greeting card for your grandfather.
-Be on the lookout for neighborhood pets, especially belligerent parrots.
+Today, you are likely to spend a great deal of time driving to a factory outlet seeking to buy either a large green chalkboard shaped like the state of Maine or a replacement battery for your pocket calculator.
+Be on the lookout for gnomes hiding in cypress trees.

 Your Complete Scope

 This isn't me!
 What am I?